azoth-lang/azoth.language.reference/src/class-declarations.md

 composition of a named, ordered sequence of other types.
 A record class is declared with a parameter list after the class name (e.g. `class Example(foo: int, bar: string)`).
 These parameters then become fields of the type.
 Declaring a record class implicitly declares three things in the class.
-Additional members can be declared in additional to the implicitly declared ones.
+Additional members can be declared in addition to the implicitly declared ones.

 First, each of the parameters is declared as a field of the class.
 For this reason, the parameters may not be `lent`.
 A parameter may be declared `var` in which case the corresponding field will be